hawyar/gatsby-graphcms-starter/README.md

 **Note**: GraphCMS allows us to fetch DRAFT and PUBSLISHED posts.
 For production only check the PUBSLISHED box.

-## Additional Configuration
+## Additional GraphCMS Configuration

-To have sections such as Featured and Editor's choice we have to make some changes to GraphCMS.

-1. Log in to GraphCMS and select your project.
-2.
+Coming soon

 ## Contributing